NizarAZ/Verdact-App/README.md

 Creators can track:

-- Earnings
+- Total earnings (ShelbyUSD paid directly to wallet)
-- Active subscribers
+- Active vs expired subscriber count
-- Content views
+- Content views over a 30-day padded window
-- Viewed files
+- Views by content file
+- File type breakdown
-- Subscriber activity
+- Subscriber starts over time
-- Donation activity
+- Recent supporter activity (subscriptions and donation notes)
-- Top content
+- Top content by views

 Analytics are designed as a creator intelligence layer, not a generic admin dashboard.

 ---

+### Creator Onboarding

+The vault dashboard includes a live storefront checklist that reflects real database state:

+- Profile named
+- Bio written
+- Public preview uploaded
+- Pricing decided
+- First file uploaded

+Each incomplete item shows an inline hint with a direct link to fix it.
+Once all items are complete, a "Your storefront is live" banner appears with a link to the public storefront.

+---

+### Explore & Discovery

+- Search creators by name, category, or bio
+- Sort by newest, most subscribers, price (low/high), or most content
+- Filter by category lane with live creator and file counts
+- Empty lanes show a helpful prompt instead of a broken grid

+---

-# Tech Stack
+## Tech Stack

 | Layer | Technology |
 |---|---|